 Finally, if an investor would like to close his account, there is a termination fee of $100 per asset class for partial terminations and a one-time $225 fee if the investor fully liquidates and closes his/her account.

-Alto was launched in 2018 as an alternative to those looking to expose their IRA funds to alternative asset classes.
+Alto was launched in 2018 as an alternative for those looking to expose their IRA funds to alternative asset classes.

-- Networking opportunities available for those with small amounts of capital available to be deployed.
+- Networking opportunities are available for those with small amounts of capital available to be deployed.